supremvanam/Qrder-Frontend/README.md

-This is the repository for the front-end part of the COMP 231 Software Development Project.
+This is the repository for the front-end part of COMP 231 Software Development Project.

 =-=-=-=-= WIProgress =-=-=-=-=